unvalley/TabX/README.md

 > This extension is inspired by OneTab.
 > The goal of TabX is to create a simpler and easier to use tab management tool.

+## How to use

+1. After install [TabX](https://chrome.google.com/webstore/detail/tabx/pnomgepiknocmkmncjkcchojfiookljb?hl=en&authuser=1), you can show the icon in extension area (beside search bar).
+2. When you click the icon, TabX stores your opend tabs (exclude pinned tabs).
+3. Manage your tabs at TabX page with below features!

 ## Features

 - ✅ Store your tabs